-Someone Made An Edit Of "Star Wars: The Last Jedi" Without Any Women And It Sounds Super Cringeworthy
+Some Dude Recut "Star Wars: The Last Jedi" So There's No Women In It And Everyone Thinks It's Super Embarrassing

 All of Canto Bight is removed.

-Finn kills Phasma with one hit because, "Women are naturally weaker than men," the uploader explains.
+Finn kills Phasma with one hit because "women are naturally weaker than men," the uploader explains.
 "She isn't force-sensitive, and we know nothing about any exoskeleton in her suit."

 Advertisement